codeclimate/codeclimate-rubocop/config/contents/lint/useless_setter_call.md

 This cop checks for setter call to local variable as the final expression of a function definition.
+Its auto-correction is marked as unsafe because return value will be changed.

 NOTE: There are edge cases in which the local variable references a value that is also accessible outside the local scope.
 This is not